Image Image Image Image Image Image Image Image Image Image

 Summer of Heritage Walks – Killiney

-Each walk will cover different aspects of Killiney’s rich history dating back to the 6th century Cill Iníon Léinín, the Ancient Church of Killiney, from which the district derives its name.
+Massive congratulations to our local historian Alice Cullen on winning the National Heritage Week 2024 County Award, Dun Laoghaire-Rathdown.
+These awards celebrate the top events in each Local Authority Area as nominated.
+Each walk covered different aspects of Killiney’s rich history dating back to the 6th century Cill Iníon Léinín, the Ancient Church of Killiney, from which the district derives its name.

-The very well attended guided walk by Alice Cullen on 26th May as part of the Killiney on the Move historical weekend.
+The very well attended guided walk by Alice Cullen on 23rd August

 Brief summary of the walks:

 Walk 1.
-Friday 5th July: This walk will be similar to the highly successful guided walk led by Alice as part of the Killiney on the Move event on 26th May.
-The highlights include THE Druid’s Chair monument (not the pub!), Killiney Village, Cill Iníon Léinín, Martello Tower number 7 and other local monuments.
+Friday 5th July: This walk was similar to the highly successful guided walk led by Alice as part of the Killiney on the Move event on 26th May.
+The highlights included the Druid’s Chair monument, Killiney Village, Cill Iníon Léinín, Martello Tower number 7 and other local monuments.

 Walk 3.
-Friday 23rd August: Via the Burmah Road we visit the Dalkey quarries and then on to Ardbrugh Labourers Village, the Metals, Torca Road and back to Killiney Park along “The Green Road”.
+Friday 23rd August: This walk commenced at Killiney Tea Rooms and after a presentation by David Millar in Holy Trinity Church we went via the Burmah Road we visit the Dalkey quarries and then on to Ardbrugh Labourers Village, the Metals, Torca Road and back to Killiney Park along “The Green Road”.

-Mapas Obelisk, the Wishing Stone and Bourchier’s Obelisk which will be visited on Walk 2.
+Mapas Obelisk, the Wishing Stone and Bourchier’s Obelisk which were visited on Walk 2.
 Photo by Michael McShane